 Inducted in 2006

-BJ’s 20+ years at the forefront of silicon technologies has been instrumental in enabling Intel’s continuous achievement to stay on the famous "Moore’s Law", and industry mandate, predicted by Intel founder Gordon Moore in late 1960's, to double the miniaturization of silicon devices every two years.
+BJ’s experience at the forefront of silicon technologies have been instrumental in enabling Intel’s continual achievement to stay on the famous Moore’s Law, and industry mandate, predicted by Intel founder Gordon Moore in the late 60s, to double the miniaturization of silicon devices every two years.